cayrols/spd/README.md

 ## Execution

-In substance, the script creates a tmux session called debug, focuses on it if other tmux sessions exist.
+In substance, the script creates a tmux session called `spd`, focuses on it if other tmux sessions exist.
 If so, the user has to **detach** in order to resume.
+Then the scripts creates either:
+* a pane per rank, waits a few seconds and then the master
-Then the scripts creates the gdbserver, waits a few seconds and then creates a pane per rank.
+* the gdbserver, waits a few seconds and then creates a pane per rank.

 # Install
 Clone the repo and move inside.
 No installation needed except the creation of a `RC file`.